 Favorite thing: The whole of Blackpool is a living souvenir!
 It is a town aimed almost exclusively at tourists.
 This ride in the Pleasure Beach has the date changed daily so that people like us can drape themselves over the poor goldminers and have a cheezy snap taken by an unsuspecting passer-by.
 There is stuff like this all around the Pleasure Beach.

-When I did my university end of module dissertation for one of my humanity modules in 2009 I always wanted to return to Blackpool.
+Favorite thing: When I did my university end of module dissertation for one of my humanities modules in 2009 I always wanted to return to Blackpool.
 I studied about the social and technological development of Victorian seaside resorts including Blackpool from how it began in the 19th Century to up to how it's view as a resort in the 21st Century.
 My study included analysing 'Bhaji on the Beach' movie and explored a variety of social, equality and cultural concerns how Blackpool was and is perceived.
 The movie has become one of my favourites.
 I even watched the movie again a couple of days before my weekend trip to Manchester and Blackpool.

 I was able to relate to both my dissertation and 'Bhaji on the Beach' movie whilst I was exploring with my friend and also to celebrate my Nan's memory.